 Wuthering Heights definitely one of Hemingway’s more readable suggestions, so it might be best to start here if you’re new to the game.
 I once described Emily Brontë’s only novel in a single sentence thus: A bad boy’s decade-long butthurt over getting friendzoned, culminating in his death – at which point, he and his true love spend eternity haunting their old stomping grounds, while their surviving children enter into incestuous marriages.
 Yes, it’s a long sentence, but I still think it’s a fairly accurate summary.
 You can check out my full review here.

 The American – Henry James

 Hemingway was the archetypal American “ex-pat” (because we only call brown people “immigrants”).
 He spent a decent chunk of his life in France and Spain, shooting and fishing and running with bulls.
 So it’s no surprise that he was really into The American, a story of a wealthy American man trying to marry into the French aristocracy.
 James dissects the cultural differences between Americans and Europeans in a melodramatic, but ultimately kind of comedic, way.
-James is one of the only authors to appear twice on The List – my reviews of The Turn of the Screw and The Golden Bowl are coming soon!
+James is one of the only authors to appear twice on The List – check out my reviews of The Turn of the Screw and The Golden Bowl!

 The Adventures of Huckleberry Finn – Mark Twain